rossptacek/rossptacek.github.io/MGF1106/combinatorics/com1-multiplicationrule.md

 It's not a big jump to get to the general version of the multiplication rule.
 <div class="theorem" text="Multiplication Rule">
 Suppose that a random process has many steps, and that the number of possible outcomes at each step is fixed <strong>regardless of how any other step occurs</strong>.
-Then the total number of outcomes is found by multiplying the numbers of possible outcomes at each step together.
+Then the total number of possibilities is found by multiplying the numbers of possible outcomes at each step together.
 </div>

 Let's look at a few examples.